Gümüş (TV series): Reception and influence

 Gümüş and Mehmet observe Ramadan, and their marriage is arranged by Mehmet's grandfather but the characters break with tradition in other ways.
 Characters are shown drinking wine with dinner, partying, and kissing onscreen which has been deemed inappropriate for younger audiences such as children.
 Mehmet is depicted to have had sex (and an illegitimate child) before marrying Gümüş, and one of his cousins has an abortion.
 Perhaps most significantly, Gümüş and Mehmet's marriage is depicted (in an idealized way) as a modern partnership between equals, in which Mehmet supports his wife's career ambitions as a fashion designer.
 The AP reports that the show "seems particularly effective in changing attitudes because it offers new content in a familiar setting: Turkey is a Muslim country, inviting stronger viewer identification than Western TV imports."

-Maternity wards report a rise in the baby names Noor and Mohannad.
+Maternity wards report a rise in the baby names Noor and Mohannad, the names of Gümüş and Mehmet in the Arabic dub.

 Clothing stores throughout the Middle East report brisk sales of blouses and dresses seen on the television series.

 The show encouraged Arabs to visit Turkey.
 The success of Noor in the Arab world was partly attributed to the fact that it was dubbed into the Syrian dialect—a widely understood living variety of Arabic—and not into the little spoken formal Arabic which had hitherto been used to dub Mexican telenovelas.